-current board member, reoffering
+- Terry Williston- current board member, reoffering

-- Fred Holmes
+- Jason Hamilton- current board member, reoffering

-- current board member, reoffering
+- Tara Ross-Robinson

-- Rick Lloyd
+- Paul Duplessie

-- Brent Tozer
+- Lori O'Neill

 - Tom MacLean

-Members were asked to vote for 5 of the 6 nominees and were advised that ballots with more names than vacancies shall be considered spoiled ballots and not counted.
-As per by-law 5.20.11
+Dane asked eligible members to vote for 5 of the 6 nominees and advised that ballots with more names than vacancies shall be considered spoiled ballots and will not be counted.
+Judy Breau and David Hamilton were appointed as scrutineers.
+Terry clarified that as per our by-laws, since there are enough candidates to fill the vacancies, there is no requirement to ask for nominations from the floor.